Celtics among teams told to self-quarantine after 2 NBA stars test positive for coronavirus

 Players were on the floor for warmups and tip-off was moments away when they were told to return to their locker rooms.
 About 30 minutes later, fans were told the game was postponed “due to unforeseen circumstances.”

-On Thursday, ESPN reported that Gobert’s teammate, Donovan Mitchell, had also tested positive for the virus.
+On Thursday, ESPN reported that one of Gobert’s teammates had also tested positive for the virus.

 “Jazz players privately say that Rudy Gobert had been careless in the locker room touching other players and their belongings,” NBA insider Adrian Wojnarowski said in a tweet.